 In this case, because of the seriousness of the epidemic, virus genomes are being released three to six days after sample collection.
 "We haven’t seen this before,” said Dr. Trevor Bedford, a computational biologist at Fred Hutchinson Cancer Research Center in Seattle.

 He is tracking the virus on Nextstrain, a public website he developed for scientists that provides informative and animated maps of viral evolution.
-These phylogenetic charts — family trees for viruses — can help guide the public health response as an epidemic unfolds, whether it be avian influenza, Ebola, coronavirus or Zika.
+The genetic sequences are pulled from GISAID, an online repository where labs from all over the world post new genomic data.
+Bedford's phylogenetic charts — family trees for viruses — can help guide the public health response as an epidemic unfolds, whether it be avian influenza, Ebola, coronavirus or Zika.